How To Set Up Utilities For The First Time in Japan

 How to set up water in Japan

-In Japan, your prefecture or local municipality provides your water service.
+In Japan, your water service is provided by your prefecture or local municipality.
 So, complete the application with your local water bureau.

 The application to start and stop the water service is usually online, and you can use your browser's translation feature if you are having trouble in Japanese.